tommytracey/AIND-Capstone/README.md

 ## Modeling
 _UNDER CONSTRUCTION: final version coming soon_

-First, let's breakdown the architecture of a simple RNN.
+First, let's breakdown the architecture of a RNN at a high level.
+Referring to the diagram above, there are a few parts of the model we to be aware of:

+1. **Inputs** &mdash; Input sequences are fed into the model with one word for every time step.
+Each word in encoded as a unique integer or one-hot encoded vector that maps to the English dataset vocabulary.
+1. **Embedding Layers** &mdash; Embeddings are used to convert each word to a vector.
+The size of the vector depends on the complexity of the vocabulary.
+1. **Recurrent Layers (aka Encoder)** &mdash; This is where the context from word vectors in previous time steps is applied to the current word vector.
+1. **Dense Layers (aka Decoder)** &mdash; These are typical fully connected layers used to decode the encoded input into the correct translation sequence.
+1. **Outputs** &mdash; The outputs are returned as a sequence of integers or one-hot encoded vectors which can then be mapped to the French dataset vocabulary.

 #### Embeddings
-Embeddings are a form of transfer learning which projects each word into a n-dimensional space.
-Words with similar meanings occupy similar regions of this space; the closer two words are, the more similar they are along those dimensions.
-And, the vectors between words often represents useful relationships, such as gender, verb tense, or even geo-political relationships.
+Embeddings allow us to capture more precise syntactic and semantic word relationships.
+This is achieved by projecting each word into a n-dimensional space.
+Words with similar meanings occupy similar regions of this space; the closer two words are, the more similar they are.
+And often the vectors between words represents useful relationships, such as gender, verb tense, or even geo-political relationships.

 <img src="images/embedding-words.png" width="100%" align-center="true" alt="" title="Gated Recurrent Unit (GRU)" />

+Training embeddings on a large dataset from scratch requires a huge amount of data and computation.
+So, instead of doing it yourself, you'd normally use a pre-trained embeddings package such as [GloVe](https://nlp.stanford.edu/projects/glove/) or [word2vec](https://mubaris.com/2017/12/14/word2vec/).
+When used this way, embeddings are a form of transfer learning.
+However, since our dataset has a small vocabulary and little syntactic variation, we'll use Keras to train the embeddings ourselves.

 #### Encoder & Decoder
 - encoder = recurrent layers